Sunshine Coast Nurses' Conference

 Now more than ever, if safe, quality outcomes are to be achieved, it is important that you take a leadership role in providing outcome focused high-value care.
 This can be done by addressing emerging gaps in your knowledge through up-to-date information.

 This program provides you with current knowledge relating to a range of professional and clinical practice topics that will improve how you provide holistic nursing care.

 Your learning outcomes:

 People with health risks in your care will receive preventative nursing action to avoid illness

 Better patient outcomes will be achieved through the application of up-to-date knowledge relating to specific nursing interventions

 Interprofessional collaboration will be optimised to enhance patient outcomes

 Patient outcomes will be underpinned by evidence-based practice and recognised standards and guidelines

-Louise Webber is a Nurse Practitioner specialising in Skin Integrity & Wound Management, and owner of Wound Therapies - a ...
+Louise Webber is a Nurse Practitioner: skin integrity and wound management.
+She is the owner of Wound Therapies – a ...
 Read More

 Debbie Rigby is a consultant clinical pharmacist from Brisbane.
 Since graduation with a Bachelor of Pharmacy from the University of ...
 Read More